rafaelurben/autohotkey-utils/README.md

 ### Modify keybinds

-You can modify the keybinds used in this app in the file called "hotkey-keybinds.txt" or in the settings.
+You can modify the keybinds used in this app in the settings.
 Use the following syntax: `action|keybind`

 Note: If the actions are not present in the file, the default values are used.
-If you want do disable a default hotkey, enter the action without a keybind. (e.g. 4th line in example)
+If you want do disable a default hotkey, enter the action without a keybind. (e.g. list line in example)

 The keybind syntax can be found [here](https://www.autohotkey.com/docs/Hotkeys.htm#Symbols), all actions are listed in the tables on this page.
-Common modifiers are also found in the table below.
+Common modifiers can also found in the table below.

 Example: